What should you do before December 31st to strengthen your finances? At year-end, there are a few critical steps you can take:

 If you have stock positions that have lost value, consider selling them to offset gains and reduce taxable income.
 Remember that the IRS only allows $3,000 of losses per year.
 You should try to be proactive in your tax planning.
 Learn about some common and not-so-common tax questions here from Debt.com

-9) Plan for Life Events
+9) Plan For Upcoming Life Events

 A job change, home or car purchase, surgery, or other life event requires planning ahead, where possible.